 Admissions Requirements for Neuropsychologist Programs

-Programs for neuropsychology require at least the completion of a bachelor’s degree before admissions.
+Programs for neuropsychology require at least the completion of a bachelor’s degree before admission.
 Students should complete a bachelor of science and ensure they have required prerequisite courses completed for their chosen program.
 Those courses often include anatomy, biology, neurobiology, math, psychology, and chemistry.

 Neuropsychologist Program Accreditation